Elections in Nicaragua

 The Republic of Nicaragua elects on the national level a head of state—the president—and a unicameral legislature.
-The president of Nicaragua and his or her vice-president are elected on one ballot for a five-year term by the people.
+The president of Nicaragua and their vice-president are elected on one ballot for a five-year term by the people.

 The National Assembly (Asamblea Nacional) has 92 members: 90 deputies elected for a five-year term by proportional representation (20 nationally and 70 regionally), the outgoing president, and the runner-up in the last presidential election.
 Should the president be reelected (not originally planned for in the Nicaraguan constitution), the outgoing vice president takes the seat reserved for him instead.

-Nicaragua has a multi-party system.
+In July 2026, current President Daniel Ortega announced the suspension of future elections in Nicaragua.